mminer/mminer.github.com/_posts/2020-01-15-more-recent-reads.md

 Here are some books I read recently.
 Mix of technical, non-fiction, and power-hungry loonies fighting with swords.

 ## The Soul of a New Machine

 <img alt="The Soul of a New Machine book cover" srcset="/images/soul-of-a-new-machine.jpg 1x, /images/soul-of-a-new-machine@2x.jpg 2x" src="/images/soul-of-a-new-machine.jpg">

 Love this one.
 I'm fascinated by stories about the dawn of computers --- before smartphones and tablets, before the World Wide Web and the ubiquity of the Internet.
-Applications like instant communication and immersive virtual reality and Google Maps are what excite me about computers,<sup><a href="#fn1" id="r1">[1]</a></sup> but here you have engineers waxing poetic about pure, raw *machines*.
+Applications like instant communication and immersive virtual reality and Google Maps are what excite me about computers,[^1] but here you have engineers waxing poetic about pure, raw *machines*.
 Did they see the potential in what they were building?
 Was that even possible?
 I dig computer science but I'm unsure I'd want to work in the industry if payroll software was the hot thing.

 The book emphasizes the development of hardware rather than software; the author only mentions the operating system group in passing.
 Perhaps this is because he primarily had access to the hardware folks, but I get the impression that it was up to the customers buying the machines to make them useful.
 What a different landscape today.

 My biggest takeaway: debugging hardware sounds hellish.
 Wire-wrapped boards sound like the creation of Satan himself.

 ## The C Programming Language